axtend/axlib/bin/node-template/README.md

 ## Template Structure

-A Substrate project such as this consists of a number of components that are spread across a few directories.
+A Axlib project such as this consists of a number of components that are spread across a few directories.

 ### Node

 A blockchain node is an application that allows users to participate in a blockchain network.
-Substrate-based blockchain nodes expose a number of capabilities:
+Axlib-based blockchain nodes expose a number of capabilities:

-- Networking: Substrate nodes use the [`libp2p`](https://libp2p.io/) networking stack to allow the nodes in the network to communicate with one another.
+- Networking: Axlib nodes use the [`libp2p`](https://libp2p.io/) networking stack to allow the nodes in the network to communicate with one another.
 - Consensus: Blockchains must have a way to come to [consensus](https://docs.substrate.io/v3/advanced/consensus) on the state of the network.
-Substrate makes it possible to supply custom consensus engines and also ships with several consensus mechanisms that have been built on top of [Web3 Foundation research](https://research.web3.foundation/en/latest/axia/NPoS/index.html).
+Axlib makes it possible to supply custom consensus engines and also ships with several consensus mechanisms that have been built on top of [Web3 Foundation research](https://research.web3.foundation/en/latest/axia/NPoS/index.html).
-- RPC Server: A remote procedure call (RPC) server is used to interact with Substrate nodes.
+- RPC Server: A remote procedure call (RPC) server is used to interact with Axlib nodes.

 There are several files in the `node` directory - take special note of the following:

 - [`chain_spec.rs`](./node/src/chain_spec.rs): A
-  [chain specification](https://docs.substrate.io/v3/runtime/chain-specs) is a source code file that defines a Substrate chain's initial (genesis) state.
+  [chain specification](https://docs.substrate.io/v3/runtime/chain-specs) is a source code file that defines a Axlib chain's initial (genesis) state.
 Chain specifications are useful for development and testing, and critical when architecting the launch of a production chain.
 Take note of the `development_config` and `testnet_genesis` functions, which are used to define the genesis state for the local development chain configuration.
 These